fuhengwu2021/distributedai/chapter1-introduction-to-modern-distributed-ai/main.md

 ### DistributedDataParallel (DDP)

-DDP is PyTorch's way of wrapping a model for distributed training.
+DDP is PyTorch's way of wrapping a model for data-parallel distributed training.
 When you wrap a model with DDP, PyTorch automatically handles gradient synchronization across all processes.
 Each process computes gradients on its local data, then DDP averages these gradients across all processes before updating the model.

 DDP assumes each process has a complete copy of the model.
 The model itself isn't split—only the data is partitioned.
 Each process trains on a different subset of the data, but all processes maintain identical model parameters after each training step.
+DDP is the most common approach for distributed training when your model fits on a single GPU.
+For larger models, FSDP (Fully Sharded Data Parallel) shards the model across GPUs while still using data parallelism.
+Later chapters will cover FSDP and other parallelism strategies like tensor parallelism and pipeline parallelism.

 Here's how you wrap a model: